-On the corner of San Lorenzo’s most happening piazza, this is a relaxed place for a drink, snack or meal (they do good salads).
-The...
+On the corner of San Lorenzo’s Piazza dell'Immacolata, which gets thronged with students on balmy nights, this is a relaxed place for a...

 Locanda Atlantide information

 Come, tickle Rome’s grungy underbelly.
-Descend through a door in a graffiti-covered wall into this cavernous basement dive, packed to the rafters with studenty, alternative crowds and featuring everything from experimental theatre to DJ-spun electro music.
+Descend through a door in a graffiti-covered wall into this cavernous basement dive, packed to the rafters with studenty, alternative crowds and featuring everything from prog-folk to DJ-spun electro music.
 It’s good to know that punk is not dead.